My free checklist will help you get organized so you can finally run a smooth food photography shoot!

 Well, it’s true!
 An elevated client experience is the most memorable part of their entire working relationship with a photographer, period.
 While honing your photography skills is necessary to provide a top-notch end product, it’s the journey that nurtures existing clients into loyal, repeat customers.

-Forging a new working relationship is a delicate stage of the creative process.
+Forging a new working relationship is a delicate stage.
 They’re getting to know how you work and you’re getting to know what they like.
 You can make this part of the project go smoothly by being proactive…don’t ever make a client guess what they should do next!
-I like to use the following three steps to set reasonable expectations from day one.
+I like to use the following three steps to set reasonable expectations from day one:

 It helps me set the client’s expectations if I have some reasonable ones of my own!
-Sending out a client questionnaire at the beginning of a project will help you understand where their head is at.
-You can see what they’re hoping to get from this collaboration and what their priorities are.
+Sending out a client questionnaire at the beginning of a project will help you understand them.
+You can see what they’re hoping to gain from this collaboration and what their priorities are.
 Not to mention you can gain an idea of their experience level with the type of work you do.
 If you can follow up with a call, all the better!
-I know it can be nerve racking at first, but I promise you it gets easier!
+I know it can be nerve-racking at first, but I promise you it gets easier!
 And it helps create a personalized relationship with new clients.
 Remember that we always want to buy from people.

 Some clients don’t know for sure what they want (or don’t want) until they see it.
 Mood boards can convey your ideas in a more concrete way to clients who have difficulty visualizing things on their own.
 Use them to suggest color schemes, angles, and other design aspects you think will work with the project at hand.